 Making beef stew is simple and doesn’t take a lot of time to prepare.
 You can easily throw it together in no time and have a delightful stew that the entire family will enjoy.

-Third Step: Put the lid on the slow cooker and cook on high for four hours or low for seven hours.
+Step Three: Put the lid on the slow cooker and cook on high for four hours or low for seven hours.

-Fourth Step: After the stew has cooked, remove ⅓ cup of liquid.
+Step Four: After the stew has cooked, remove ⅓ cup of liquid.
 Put it in a bowl and whisk with flour until it’s smooth.
 Add the flour mixture back to the stew and give it a stir.
 Continue cooking for 30 minutes or until the sauce has thickened.

-🍲 Meal Prep Instructions/Freezer Friendly Instructions
+🍲 Meal Prep / Freezer Friendly Instructions

 You will be so happy you decided to meal prep this homemade beef stew.
 There are a couple of ways you can accomplish this and end up with a fantastic dinner or lunch idea.
 Let’s get started: